 And last but not least, look at that cover!
 Gorgeous, right?

 Overall, this book had me cracking up, cringing, and clinging to the edge of my seat, sometimes all at once, and I really enjoyed it!

-Anyone who likes urban fantasy with all the supernatural creatures and action and gore, a hilariously snarky but also realistic, likeable protag, and strong, touching team dynamics.
+Anyone who likes action-packed urban fantasy, supernatural creatures, a hilariously snarky but also realistic and compassionate protag, and touching friendships/team dynamics.